wesleygrimes/angular-dynamic-content/README.md

 2. Add your component to the Dynamic Content Outlet Resgistry Array in `src/app/dynamic-content-outlet/dynamic-content-outlet.registry.ts`.

-For any component that you would like dynamically rendered, add a new entry to the DynamicContentOutletMappings array in `dynamic-content-outlet.registry.ts`.
+For any component that you would like dynamically rendered, add a new entry to the DynamicContentOutletRegistry array in `dynamic-content-outlet.registry.ts`.
 The following properties must filled out:

 - `componentName`: This should match exactly the name of the Component you wish to load dynamically.
 - `componentType`: This should be the literal type of the Component you wish to load dynamically.
 Not wrapped in quotes.